Union Grove, Alabama: Education

-Union Grove is served by the Marshall County School System.
+Union Grove is served by the Marshall County Schools.
 Most of its school age children go to Brindlee Mountain Primary from kindergarten through the 2nd grade, Brindlee Mountain Elementary from the 3rd through the 5th grade, then Brindlee Mountain Middle School from 6th to 8th and the Brindlee Mountain High School from the 9th through 12th grades.
+The original Primary School was damaged by an EF 2 tornado on January, 11, 2020, and has since been relocated to the High School in Guntersville.